-The Company currently has interests in Poland in connection with the Acquisition, which are subject to a number of risks, including those related to completion of the Transformation Process.
+The Company currently has interests in Poland which are subject to a number of risks.
 There are further potential acquisition, exploration, exploitation, development and production opportunities.
 Management will continue to evaluate prospects on an ongoing basis.
 The Company's long-term commercial success will depend on its ability to acquire, develop and commercially exploit natural gas reserves in Poland and Europe.
 No assurance can be given that the Company will be able to locate satisfactory properties for acquisition or participation.
 Moreover, if such acquisitions or participations are identified, it may determine that current markets, terms of acquisition and participation or pricing conditions make such acquisitions or participations uneconomic.